centiservice/mats3_site/_docs/B-walkthrough/04-springconfig.md

 ## @EnableMats

 And there is a solution for this.
-This entails annotating some Spring `@Configuration` class with `@EnableMats`, which enables annotation scanning for Mats-annotations.
+This entails annotating some Spring `@Configuration` class with `@EnableMats`, which enables bean scanning for Mats-annotations.
 The `@MatsMapping` annotation can be added to a method of a Spring Bean, for creating single-stage and Terminator Endpoints.
 The `@MatsClassMapping` annotation can be added to a class to define a multi-stage Endpoint.

 ## @MatsMapping